It’s summertime in New Zealand. The time of year when Kiwis and tourists alike grab their rucksacks and head for the hills.

-Last summer, friends and I spent four days hiking in the South Island’s lush Nikau rainforests of Kahurangi National Park.
-This year, our group is reconvening for a lakeside adventure in the North Island’s Te Urewera National Park.
+Last summer, friends and I spent four days backpacking and hiking in the South Island’s lush Nikau rainforests of Kahurangi National Park.
+This year, our group is reconvening for a lakeside travel adventure in the North Island’s Te Urewera National Park.

 What do I love most about hiking in New Zealand?
-The pure mountain air, the breathtaking scenery and the chance to go completely off-grid with great company for a couple of days.
+The pure mountain air, the breathtaking scenery, and the chance to go completely off-grid with great company for a couple of days.
 (Actually, that last one can be a curse if you love to Instagram every minute of every day like I do).
 Also, the sheer absence of snakes, venomous spiders, and deadly jellyfish further glamorise the thought of visiting the country.

-Right now is the best time to visit New Zealand would probably be the pleasant days between December and March.
+The best time to visit New Zealand would probably be the pleasant days between December and March.
 Hiking season officially starts in late October and extends through to April when the weather’s usually warm and dry.

-New Zealand’s most popular multi-day hikes are known as the Great Walks.
+New Zealand’s most famous multi-day hikes are known as the Great Walks.
 They’re open to the public and extend from Lake Waikaremoana Track in the Hawke’s Bay region to the southern-most trail, Rakiura Track.
-You’ll find Rakiura Track on a small, remote island called Stewart Island off the southern tip of the South Island.
+You’ll find Rakiura Track on a small, remote island called Stewart Island off the South Island’s southern tip.
 The Great Walks typically take between three to four days to hike and range in grade from easy to intermediate.

-If you’re Down Under this summer, here are 5 great walks in New Zealand you might want to try.
+If you’re Down Under this summer, here are five great walks in New Zealand you might want to try.